Nevada Community School District

 Nevada Community School District is a rural public school district headquartered in Nevada, Iowa.
 It operates an elementary school, a middle school, and a high school.

 The district is entirely in Story County, and serves Nevada and the surrounding rural area.
 A very small section of the Ames city limits is in the district.

 History

-In 1958, the schools of Nevada and Shipley, an unincorporated community in Story County, consolidated into a single school district.
+Johnson Edgar was a resident of Jasper, a county in Iowa.
+He served on an outside commission delegated to choose a site for the Story County seat.
+On June 27th, 1853, Johnson Edgar and Josiah Thrift made up the quorum of the commission because the third member, Thomas Mitchell, was unable to attend due to illness.
+The commission eventually chose the geographic center of the county for the site, which became the town of Nevada.

+Classes were held in private homes until 1858, the year recording the first recorded occupied school building.
+That year, the schools of Nevada were organized as an Independent School District.
+In 1867, the official organization of the school district occurred.
+By 1958, it was reorganized with Shipley and Nevada Township as the Nevada Community School District.

 Schools

 The district operates three schools, all in Nevada.